RohanMittal-01/ai-therapist/README.md

 The Virtual Therapist application has potential for further improvements and enhancements.
 Some future scope ideas include:

-- Integration of Google's Speech-to-Text and Text-to-Speech APIs to provide voice-based interactions with the virtual therapist.
+- Integration of Google's Speech-to-Text and Text-to-Speech APIs to provide better and mutli lingual voice-based interactions with the virtual therapist.
 - Refining the response generation based on user interactions and feedback.
-- Supporting multiple therapy sessions simultaneously by managing sessions more efficiently.
+- Supporting multiple therapy sessions simultaneously by managing sessions more efficiently**.
-- Expanding language support to cater to users from different regions and cultures.

-Please note that these future scope ideas require additional resources, bandwidth, and development effort.
+**Please note that these future scope ideas require additional resources, bandwidth, and development effort.